ntop/nDPI/doc/usdt.rst

 ===========

-nDPI supports `USDT <https://lwn.net/Articles/753601/>`_ (User-level Statically Defined Tracing) probes for zero-overhead dynamic tracing in production.
-USDT probes compile to a single NOP instruction and have no runtime cost when not actively being traced.
-External tools like ``bpftrace``, ``perf``, and ``SystemTap`` can attach to these probes at runtime without restarting the application.
+nDPI supports `USDT <https://lwn.net/Articles/753601/>`_ (User-level Statically Defined Tracing) probes for zero-overhead dynamic tracing in production environments.
+Each probe compiles down to a single NOP instruction and incurs no runtime cost when not actively traced.
+External tools such as ``bpftrace``, ``perf``, and ``SystemTap`` can attach to these probes at runtime without restarting or recompiling the application.

 Building with USDT Support
 --------------------------

-Install the required headers (Linux):
+Install the required development headers (Linux):

 .. code-block:: bash